OpenCHAMI/openchami.org/content/docs/tutorial.md

 ### 2.5 Managing Boot Parameters

-With the introduction of the new `boot-service` into OpenCHAMI, we now have two services that handle distributing PXE boot scripts. therefore, we are going to cover how to work with managing boot parameters with both BSS and `boot-service`.
+OpenCHAMI serves PXE boot scripts via the `boot-service`.
+Historically, the project has used BSS that came with CSM, but has now switched to its own fabrica-based service.
-Managing boot parameters with BSS uses the `ochami` tool whereas `boot-service` has a client generated by [`fabrica`](https://github.com/OpenCHAMI/fabrica).
+We will use the `ochami` CLI to manage boot parameters with `boot-service` but the project provides a client generated by [`fabrica`](https://github.com/OpenCHAMI/fabrica).
-The `boot-service` code generation by `fabrica` is outside of the scope of this tutorial, but for more information about `fabrica`, refer to [this](https://openchami.org/blog/2025/11/using-fabrica-to-generate-a-hardware-inventory-api/) blog post.
+The `boot-service` code generation by `fabrica` is outside of the scope of this tutorial, but for more information about `fabrica` and its code generation, refer to [this](https://openchami.org/blog/2025/11/using-fabrica-to-generate-a-hardware-inventory-api/) blog post or view the documentation in the project repository.

-The `ochami` tool provides a convenient interface for changing boot parameters through IaC (Infrastructure as Code).
+Like with static discovery, the `ochami` CLI provides a convenient interface that we can use to change boot parameters through IaC (Infrastructure as Code).
 The desired configuration can be stored in a file and be applied with a command.
-We'll use the `ochami` tool only with BSS for now.

 To set boot parameters using the BSS backend, it's necessary to pass: